SKShorna/Python-Beginner-level/README.md

 To access git into local created directory, type command in local pc's terminal and copy the url from the git website: git clone url

-Note: It could be chnage from time to time (Talking about command) or push an existing repository from the command line git init git add . git status git commit -m "First Commit" git remote add origin https://github.com/SKShorna/Python-Basic-Beginner.git git push -u origin master
+Note: It could be chnage from time to time (Talking about command)

+Push an existing repository from the command line

+--> git init
+--> git add .
+--> git status
+--> git commit -m "First Commit"
+--> git remote add origin https://github.com/SKShorna/Python-Basic-Beginner.git
+--> git push -u origin master
-Can have a look on this video: https://www.youtube.com/watch?v=xLbmcMVtfKE (For Push Code (remote) to Github using Command Line (Terminal))
+Can have a look at this video: https://www.youtube.com/watch?v=xLbmcMVtfKE (For Push Code (remote) to GitHub using Command Line (Terminal))